1 February 2024

 - Previous experience using geophysical software packages

-- Contact the Primary Supervisor, Dr Katharina Hochmuth to discuss your suitability and the project's requirements; and
+- Contact Dr Katharina Hochmuth to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.